gramineproject/gramine/Documentation/sgx-intro.rst

 - :term:`EDMM` (Enclave Dynamic Memory Management) is part of SGX2
 - :term:`FLC` (Flexible Launch Control), not strictly part of SGX2, but was not part of original SGX hardware either
+- :term:`KSS` (Key Separation and Sharing), also not part of SGX2, but was not part of original SGX hardware either

 As of now there is hardware support (on a |~| limited set of CPUs) for FLC and (on an even more limited set of CPUs) SGX2/EDMM.
 Most of the literature